 The location offers permanent and traveling exhibitions, educational programs, and teaching resources.
 Traveling exhibits and public programs may have fees.

-It recently reopened (October 2019) after a yearlong face-lift to its landmark building and a re-installation of its galleries.
+It reopened in October 2019 after a yearlong face-lift to its landmark building and a re-installation of its galleries.

 Where: 3333 Camp Bowie Blvd, Fort Worth, TX 76107

 Hours: Tuesday, Wednesday, Saturday 10am – 5pm, Friday, 12pm – 8pm, Sunday 12pm – 5pm